muppet9010/factorio-muppet-streamer/README.md

 - arrivalRadius - DECIMAL - Optional: the max distance the player will be teleported to from the targeted destinationType.
 Defaults to 10.
 - minDistance: DECIMAL - Optional: the minimum distance to teleport.
 If not provided then the value of 0 is used.
 Is ignored for destinationType of `spawn`, specific position or `enemyUnit`.
 - maxDistance: DECIMAL - Mandatory Special: the maximum distance to teleport.
 Is not mandatory and ignored for destinationType of `spawn` or a specific position.
 - reachableOnly: BOOLEAN - Optional: if the place you are teleported must be walkable back to where you were.
-Defaults to false.
+Defaults to `false`.
 Only applicable for destinationType of `random` and `biterNest`.
+- suppressMessages: BOOLEAN - Optional: if all standard event messages are suppressed.
+Can be specified within nested `backupTeleportSettings` options, otherwise will be inherited from the parent command.
+Defaults to `false`.
 - backupTeleportSettings: Teleport details in JSON string - Optional: a backup complete teleport action that will be done if the main destinationType is unsuccessful.
 Is a complete copy of the main muppet_streamer_teleport options as a JSON object.

 #### Examples